Design-Enginnering/DiscoShell/README.md

 ```

 ## How to build
-1. Compile the payload project.
-2. Place the payload application in the dropper folder (next to dropper.csproj).
+1. Specify the token and other variables in the dropper project Program.cs.
-3. Open the dropper project and change the token variable to your Discord bot token.
-Prefix is also customisable.
-4. Build the dropper project.
+2. Build the dropper project.

+Optional: Build the payload project and merge/embed all the dlls + obfuscate the output assembly.
+Replace payload.exe in the dropper project with your new payload.

 ## Disclaimer
 This project was made for educational purposes and to test the capabilities of using Discord as a C2 server.
 If you choose to use this illegally/maliciously, it is your responsibility.